keep-calm-and-nice-software/happy-learning/martin-fowler.md

-## Further reading, by Martin Fowler
+# Further reading by Martin Fowler

 - From [Is Design Dead?](https://martinfowler.com/articles/designDead.html):